lloydstubber/my-wsl-setup/README.md

 ### Notes
 - I had trouble with Node/NPM/Gulp before realising Ubuntu won’t automatically upgrade from 14.04 to 16.04 - as mentioned in this [article](https://blogs.msdn.microsoft.com/commandline/2017/04/11/windows-10-creators-update-whats-new-in-bashwsl-windows-console/).
   - If you’re in the same boat, upgrade via these [instructions](https://help.ubuntu.com/lts/serverguide/installing-upgrading.html).
+- I also had trouble with older versions of Windows 10 not liking Gulp via the WSL - inotify and socket issues.
+Make sure you're running on the Creators Update or Insiders Program versions.